turingschool/curriculum/tutorials/auth/local_authentication.markdown

 ### Routes

 As mentioned earlier, when the `devise` generator was run, `devise_for :users` was added to the top of the routes file.
-This single line adds a whole slew of devise routes (check out `rake routes | grep devise` on the command line).
+This single line adds many routes which you can display by running `rake routes | grep devise` on the command line.

-[TODO: Might want to explain the important routes or perhaps just the how Devise uses registrations and sessions.
-The first mention of new_user_session_path (a couple paragraphs down) might come out of nowhere otherwise]
+#### Root Route

-The instructions displayed after the `devise:install` generator was run included a step to specify a `root` route to some action in the application.
+The instructions displayed with the `devise:install` generator mentioned specifying a `root` route to some action in the application.
 This is necessary, because after Devise successfully authenticates a user it redirects them to the `root` path.

 If we want users to go to `/articles` after signing in then we'd add the following route:

 ```ruby
 root :to => 'articles#index'